-- Help the therapist have confidence in managing and dealing with an unexpected legal situation.
+- to help the therapist have confidence in managing and dealing with an unexpected legal situation

-- Know the principals of client and self-care.
+- to know the principals of client and self-care

-- Understand the ethical and legal issues of confidentiality and disclosure requirements.
+- to understand the ethical and legal issues of confidentiality and disclosure requirements

 The aim of the day is to provide practitioners with a broad understanding of risk assessment issues in order to inform practice, rather than to provide a standardised risk assessment tool to be used for reports.
 The day will explore risk issues pertaining to clients living on their own in the community, clients subject to contact arrangements with children following the break-up of the family, and clients living with families.
 Liaising with other professionals will also be explored, including working with criminal justice and social work professionals, including Multi Agencies Public Protection Arrangements (MAPPA).